9001/copyparty/docs/devnotes.md

 * blake2 might be a better choice since xxh is non-cryptographic, but that gets ~15 MiB/s on slower androids

+## assumptions

+### mdns

+* outgoing replies will always fit in one packet
+* if a client mentions any of our services, assume it's not missing any
+* always answer with all services, even if the client only asked for a few
+* not-impl: probe tiebreaking (too complicated)
+* not-impl: unicast listen (assume avahi took it)

 # sfx repack

 reduce the size of an sfx by removing features